Disney Comics (publishing): The "Disney Implosion"

 These unreasonable expectations, coupled with poor sales, led to a mass cancellation in 1991.
 Echoing what had been called the DC Implosion of the 1970s, Duckburg Times editor Dana Gabbard dubbed this the Disney Implosion.
 Walt Disney's Comics and Stories, Uncle Scrooge, and Donald Duck Adventures were the only surviving titles.

 Remaining titles

-Following the cancerllations, the three titles continued being published along with an occasional mini-series based on a TV show or a movie.
+Following the cancellations, the three titles continued being published along with an occasional mini-series based on a TV show or a movie.
 These included: